 Best breakfast of Ameland

-Zee van Tijd is actually a hotel and a restaurant.
-But even if you don’t stay at Zee van Tijd you can go here to get breakfast between 09:00 and 12:00.
-There’s a big breakfast buffet where you can eat your heart out for 12,50 euros.
+At Hotel Nobel you can get some tasty breakfast, even though it is actually a hotel and a restaurant.
+Even if you don’t stay at Hotel Nobel you can go here to get breakfast between 08:00 and 10:30.

 Rent a bike and explore the island of Ameland

 As the ferry to Ameland arrives in the village of Nes, you can best rent your bikes in this village.
 There are plenty of options for renting bicycles in Nes and on Ameland.
-You can find all of the locations where you can rent a bike here.
+You can rent bikes in Ameland at fietsverhuur Ameland or you can head to Kiewiet Fietsverhuur.